thlorenz/thlorenz.com-blog/browserify-sourcemaps/post.md

 There are two possibilities when bundling a file:

-- a) the file already contains a source map (with all its information, including the original content encoded), as would be the case if it was transpiled from another language
+- a) the file already contains a source map (with all its information, including the original content), as would be the case if it was transpiled from another language
 - b) the file contains no source map yet

 If we encounter the first case, we need to decode the contained source map and offset it depending on where in the bundle the content of the file will end up.
 If we encounter the second case, we need to generate a source map for the file and offset it properly.

 Finally we need to combine the offset source maps of all files into one source map, encode it and append it to the bundle.